Dysphagia in Children

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is and what’s causing your child’s dysphagia.

 Infection or an object in the esophagus

-If your child’s swallowing issues start suddenly, your child may have something stuck in his or her esophagus.
+If your child’s swallowing issues start suddenly, your child may have something stuck in their esophagus.
 If your child has trouble swallowing and a fever, it may be from an infection.
 These can both be emergencies.
-Your child will need medical help right away.
+They need to be treated right away.

 If your child has chronic dysphagia or dysphagia caused by a health condition, speech or occupational therapy may help.
 Your child will learn exercises and feeding techniques to swallow better.

 Your child may be able to swallow thick fluids and soft foods better than thin liquids.
 Your child’s healthcare provider may suggest giving baby foods or pureed foods.
 Some babies who had trouble swallowing formula or breastmilk do better when they’re old enough to eat baby foods.